-I believe you isn't married, Ned ?
+I believe you isn't married, Ned?
 You doesn't know the sweets Vat waits upon that happy state, Ven man and woman meets.
-The busums varm emotions, Ned, The drops vithin the eyes, The nice vash'd things, the darn'd stockings, And all them tender ties
+The busums varm emotions, Ned.
+The drops vithin the eyes, The nice vash'd things, the darn'd stockings,

-You don't know vat it is, Ned, Vile lying in your bed, To gaze on careful woman's form, Vile the breakfast things is spread, Ven you don't want to get up, Ned; The kiver feels so nice ; And she says, "Do take another cup, And this here 'tother slice."
+You don't know vat it is, Ned.
+Vile lying in your bed, To gaze on careful woman's form, Vile the breakfast things is spread, Ven you don't want to get up, Ned; The kiver feels so nice; And she says, "Do take another cup, And this here 'tother slice."